 - 1. From the Home screen, tap Photos.
 The Photos screen appears. - Tap one of the tabs at the top of the screen (Photos, Albums, Events, Faces, or Places).
 If you tap Photos, you'll see thumbnail images of all your pictures.
 If you choose any of the other options, you'll need to choose an album, event, face, or place to view thumbnail images of your pictures. - 3.
 Tap a picture that you want to send.
 Your chosen picture fills the screen. - Tap the screen to display controls at the top and bottom of the screen.
-Then tap the Send icon that appears in the upper-right corner of the screen.
-A menu appears, as shown in Figure 21-9. - 5.
+Then tap the Action icon that appears in the upper-right corner of the screen.
+A menu appears, as shown in Figure 22-9. - 5.
 Tap Email Photo.
-An email message appears with the virtual keyboard at the bottom of the screen, as shown in Figure 21-10.
+(You can also tap Message or Tweet to send your picture as a text message or a Twitter tweet.)
+An email message appears with the virtual keyboard at the bottom of the screen, as shown in Figure 22-10.
 Your chosen photo is included as an attachment. - 6.
 Tap the To text field, and type an email address to receive your photo.
 (If you tap the plus sign icon to the far right of the To text field, a Contacts window appears, letting you choose a name of someone whose email address you have already stored in the Contacts app.)

-FIGURE 21-9: The Send icon displays a menu of different ways to share your picture.
+FIGURE 22-9: The Action icon displays a menu of different ways to share your picture.